 What is the best home media server?

-The best home media server is the Plex.
-Not only is it easy to use, it is even free to download.
-It’s also a highly compatible option that will work with any type of operating system you get, including Windows.
-All you need to do is give it access to run your content.
+The best among the media servers is the Plex.
+Not only is it easy to use, it is even free to download but some of Plex services are not.
+Plex is also a highly compatible option that will work with any type of operating system you get, including Windows.
+All you need to do is give Plex an access to run your content.

 How do I turn my old PC into a home media server?